 Contact emergency services and your local council to inform them of the hazard.

-Remember that further landslides may happen.
-Stay away from any landslides until they have been properly checked and adults give the all-clear.
+Stay away from any landslides until they have been properly checked and officials give the all-clear.

 Look for and report broken utility lines to appropriate authorities.